ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Description

-If the execution time of DDL copy exceeds the number of seconds set in this property, the execution of that statement is canceled for both the replicaiton local and remote servers.
+If the execution time of DDL copy exceeds the number of seconds set in this property, the execution of that statement is canceled for both the replication local and remote servers.

 Timeout value is measured based on the replication local server that performs DDL replication.

-This property can be changed using the ALTER SYSTEM or ALTER SESSION statemenet while Altibase is running.
+This property can be changed using the ALTER SYSTEM or ALTER SESSION statement while Altibase is running.

 #### REPLICATION_EAGER_PARALLEL_FACTOR